WICG/webpackage/README.md

 ```

-### Use case: Optional Directory
+### Use case: Optional Content Index
 The package in this case contains a lot of pages with resources ("Encyclopedia in a file") or multiple sites (in subpackages).
 The proposed structure facilitates efficient access, assuming the whole package is available locally.
 Several important notes:

-1. The Link: header with **rel=index** declares a specified part to be a directory of the package.
-The **offset=12014** attribute specifies the octet offset/size from the beginning of the Package Header of the package to the directory part.
+1. The Link: header with **rel=index** declares a specified part to be a Content Index of the package.
+The **offset=12014** attribute specifies the octet offset/size from the beginning of the Package Header of the package to the Content Index part.
 That can be used in file-seek APIs to quickly read the part without a need to parse the potentially huge package itself.
-2. Directory part is typically generated during package creation, it doesn't have a natural URL.
+2. Content Index part is typically generated during package creation, it doesn't have a natural URL.
 We propose to use cid: generated URLs for such generated parts.
 The visibility scope of those URLs is limited similar to package boundaries, and is for the current package only.
-3. Content-type of the directory is application/index.
+3. Content-type of the Content Index is application/index.
-4. The directory consists of the Directory Entries (see below for the discussion of what they are).
+4. The Content Index consists of the Content Index Entries (see below for the discussion of what they are).
-5. Directory part may be compressed (as specified by Transfer-Encoding header).
+5. Content Index part may be compressed (as specified by Transfer-Encoding header).

 ```html